2 killed, 6 injured in Las Vegas stabbing attack

 Police recovered a "large kitchen knife" from the scene, Koren said.

-The stabbings began around 11:40 a.m. local time, and the suspect was taken into custody "quickly," Koren said.
+The stabbings began around 11:40 a.m. local time, police said.
+The initial stabbing appeared to be unprovoked, LVMPD Deputy Chief James LaRochelle said Thursday afternoon.
+After the first victim was stabbed, the suspect continued south down Las Vegas Boulevard, stabbing several more victims, LaRochelle said.
+The suspect then turned a corner and fled east, where he was followed by several "concerned citizens," LaRochelle said.
+The suspect was then taken into custody by a combination of hotel security and LVMPD officers.

-The suspect was not immediately identified and a motive was not immediately provided.
+The suspect was described as a Hispanic male in his early 30s.
+LaRochelle said the suspect verbally identified himself, and that police are working to confirm his identification.

-Police said that at around 1:50 p.m. local time, the scene had been secured and that they would be providing more information later in the afternoon.
+Police said that at around 1:50 p.m. local time, the scene had been secured.
 A portion of Las Vegas Boulevard remained closed so that police could continue collecting evidence, Koren said.

 This is a breaking news story.
 It will be updated as more information becomes available.